zzzprojects/docs/entityframeworkcore.com/pages/saving-data/saving-data-cascade-delete.md

  - **Restrict:** Dependents are unaffected
  - **SetNull:** The foreign key values in dependent rows should update to NULL

 Setting a foreign key value to null is not valid if the foreign key is not nullable.
-The following example set a foreign key field to null when the principal is deleted.
+The following example sets a foreign key field to null when the principal is deleted.

 ```csharp
 using (var context = new MyContext())